tarantool/doc/doc/book/admin/access_control.rst

 The main concepts of Tarantool access control system are as follows:

 *   A *user* is a person or program that interacts with a Tarantool instance.
-*   An *object* is an entity to which access can be granted, for example, spaces, indexes, or functions.
+*   An *object* is an entity to which access can be granted, for example, a space, an index, or a function.
-*   *Privileges* allow a user to perform certain operations on specific objects, for example, creating spaces, reading or updating data.
+*   A *privilege* allows a user to perform certain operations on specific objects, for example, creating spaces, reading or updating data.
 *   A *role* is a named collection of privileges that can be granted to a user.